 Dr. Kulish first became interested in psychological testing as an undergraduate at the University of Michigan, where she did research on The Early Memory Questionnaire with her first mentor, Dr. Martin Mayman.
 She went on to complete her doctorate in clinical psychology at Northwestern University (division of psychology, department of psychiatry and behavioral sciences).
 She completed her APA accredited internship at The Cambridge Hospital/Harvard Medical School.
 She went on to complete 2 years of post-doctoral training in adult neuropsychology through The Cambridge Hospital/Harvard Medical School.

 She completed an additional 3rd and 4th year of post-doctoral training in adolescent neuropsychology through Tufts Medical School/The New England Medical Center in partnership with The Massachusetts Department of Youth Services.
-She has received advanced training in collaborative and therapeutic assessment through The Center for Therapeutic Assessment in Austin, Texas.
-She is also an Advanced Candidate in psychoanalysis at the Boston Psychoanalytic Society & Institute (BPSI).
+She has received advanced training in collaborative and therapeutic assessment through The Center for therapeutic assessment in Austin, Texas.
+She is also a psychoanalyst, having graduated from the Boston Psychoanalytic Society & Institute (BPSI) in 2016.

 Dr. Kulish is an instructor at The Cambridge Health Alliance/Harvard Medical School and is a member of the Harvard Medical School faculty, where she has taught and supervised students in psychological and neuropsychological assessment for many years.
 She has also supervised psychology interns in their psychotherapy training.
 Dr. Kulish has taught doctoral level classes at Boston College and UMass Boston, and taught a course entitled “Trauma, Affect and the Brain” and the Boston Institute for Psychotherapy.
 She was the director of the psychological and neuropsychological testing service at The Two Brattle Center from 2003-2008.

 Dr. Kulish has been a practicing psychologist in the Cambridge area for 16 years.
 Her private practice, located at 1679 Massachusetts Avenue, focuses on adult and adolescent psychotherapy.
 Recognizing the need for completely integrated neuropsychological and psychological testing, Dr. Kulish and her husband, Robert Sodergren, M.B.A., founded IAS in the fall of 2012.
 In early 2019, Dr. Kulish opened a new clinic in Concord, MA which is the dedicated testing clinic.
 In addition, Dr. Kulish now offers Concord as an alternative location for psychotherapy.